musombaangel/swahili_text_classification/README.md

    - Preprocessing using AFRO-XMLR tokenizer for tokenization
    - Model used was Fine-tuned Afro-XLMR

+# Choice of Transformer Model
+XLM-RoBERTa by hugging face was used because it is pretrained on 100 different languages, that include African languages like swahili unlike BERT models that are trained on a large corpus of English text, with minimal representation from African languages.

 # Results
 - The baseline Model achieved an F1 Score of 0.9825
 - Results from the transformer model to be updated